This post is contributed by Karla Ahern and Kit Nordmark, Burtch Works’ marketing research and consumer insights recruiting specialists.

 - Responsible for bringing in $1M annual revenue for the business [provide specific quota]

 Hopefully this provides some good ideas for the types of information to include on a marketing research job description on the tasks and responsibilities portion!
-In our next post, we’ll be covering qualifications and skillsets such as education, previous experience, technical skills needed, and other key characteristics to focus on.
+In our next post, we’ll be covering qualifications and skillsets such as education, previous experience, technical skills needed, and other key requirements to include.
 Stay tuned for Part 2!

 Check out our 2019 research & insights salary webinar below, where we shared long-term salary trends, hiring research, and career strategy advice!